IOfate/react-coinbase-commerce/README.md

-# react-coinbase-commerce
+# React Coinbase Commerce

-A react component to easily embed a Coinbase Commerce Checkout within your application
+A React component to easily embed a Coinbase Commerce Checkout within your application.

+A totally rewritten version of https://github.com/coinbase/react-coinbase-commerce in Typescript maintained by IOfate.